nirajp82/ActiveDirectory/README.md

 6. **What is LDAP?**

-Lightweight directory access protocol (LDAP) is a protocol that helps users find data about organizations, persons, and more.

-LDAP: Lightweight directory access protocol (LDAP) is a protocol that helps users find data about organizations, persons, and more.
-Most directory services still use LDAP today, although they may also use additional protocols like Kerberos, SAML, RADIUS, SMB, Oauth, and others.
-LDAP is based on the standards defined in the X.500 directory service, but is significantly simpler and easier to implement.
+LDAP: LDAP, or Lightweight Directory Access Protocol, is an open protocol used to store and retrieve data from a hierarchical directory structure.
+It is based on the X.500 standard however it was not as network intensive as its DAP predecessor and also is designed to be simpler and easier to implement thus it is called lightweight.

 LDAP’s three main functions are: